damian-pillay/beat-block/documentation/research/file-storage-strategies.md

 Given that FILESTREAM is MSSQL-exclusive and well-integrated, it seems ideal for this MVP, especially when hosting on an Azure VM.
 It allows for straightforward demos without exceeding reasonable storage limits.
 While not cloud-native like Blob Storage, it demonstrates thoughtful consideration of trade-offs, scalability, and database strengths, which could impress during presentation.

 Ultimately, both options are viable.
 FILESTREAM offers better integration and simplicity for local development and proof-of-concept, while Blob Storage is better suited for production-scale systems.
 Choosing FILESTREAM now keeps development light but doesn't prevent future migration to Blob or other scalable storage solutions.

+**UPDATE: 15/05/2025**
+After initially attempting to implement the FILESTREAM method for handling large files, I discovered that FILESTREAM support in MSSQL is limited to Windows-based environments.
+This limitation effectively rules out containerisation, significantly reducing the flexibility and optimisation potential of deployment.
+As a result, I pivoted to exploring Azure Blob Storage as a more versatile solution.

+To test blob storage functionality in a local development environment, I needed a service that could emulate Azure Blob Storage.
+I came across Azurite, Microsoft’s open-source storage emulator, which proved to be much simpler to set up and use than I initially anticipated.
+Azurite works by mocking blob storage within a container that runs on the same Docker network as my application, allowing seamless communication between services.

+I tested Azurite’s performance by uploading and downloading a 55MB .wav file using basic JavaScript scripts.
+The emulator handled the file transfers efficiently, with no noticeable performance issues, demonstrating that it’s a solid local alternative for prototyping Azure Blob Storage integrations.